ray-project/ray/doc/source/data/batch_inference.rst

 1. Loading and preprocessing data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For this quick start guide we use very small, in-memory data sets by
+For this quick start guide we use very small, in-memory datasets by
 leveraging common Python libraries like NumPy and Pandas.
 In general, once you load your data using Ray Data, you also want to apply some preprocessing steps.
 We skip this step here for simplicity.